emilianoLeite/codus-crossfit-client/README.md

     - [X] Trigger graphQL mutation when cards are moved between columns
       - [X] Trigger when challenge is moved to Done
       - [X] Trigger when challenge is moved to Doing
-      - [X] Trigger when challenge is moved from Todo to Doing
+      - [X] Trigger when challenge is moved from TODO to Doing
+        - [X] Ask email when moving from TODO
     - [X] Add `ChallengesBoardColumn` to `Board`
     - [ ] clean comps up
       - [ ] Add direction abstraction